AkashGit21/mini-dropbox/README.md

 1. Unit tests
 1. Caching the RDBMS response, to save DB queries
 1. Dockerfile - to improve collaboration and ease of working
+1. Pagination - implement pagination for the listing page to improve performance and efficiency.